Common Investing Risks and How to Manage Them

 4. Inflation risk

-This one is interesting in that it is risk associated with “safe” assets.
+This one is interesting in that it is risk typically associated with “safe” assets.
 Inflation risk refers to the possibility that your returns will not keep up with the rate of inflation, which could translate into a loss of purchasing power over time.

 Inflation can be a major concern for more conservative investments like cash, cash equivalents and even bonds, which tend to provide lower total returns over time than assets like stocks.
 Inflation risk is why it can be a good idea to take more risk with money that you don't intend to access in the short term.